 How will I be taught, and will there be any work outside the class?

 There will be talks, demonstrations, practical, pairs/small group work, discussions and question and answer sessions using fresh and preserved plant materials and visits to local gardens to see plants in situ.
-The Thursday 21 Feb (tbc) visit to Kew library will give a special opportunity to see some early botanical books and prints and to explore the garden.
+The Thursday 21 Feb visit to Kew library will give a special opportunity to see some early botanical books and prints and to explore the garden.

 Are there any other costs?
 Is there anything I need to bring?

-There is a suggested additional donation of £4 for the bespoke library visit, and the entrance fee to Kew, which is approximately £17 full fee; £14 concession (2018 prices).
+Additional entrance fee to Kew, which is approximately £17 full fee; £14 concession (2018 prices).
 Friends of Kew go free.
 Public transport details and exact costs will be given at the beginning of the course.